Free Tool

 From FastNetMon (Community & Advanced)

 FastNetMon detects threshold violations in aggregated flow data from your routers.
 Flowtriq installs directly on each server as a kernel-level agent, providing per-packet visibility that flow sampling fundamentally cannot give you.
 Your existing BGP sessions (ExaBGP, GoBGP, BIRD, FRRouting) are reused by Flowtriq's BGP adapter — no peer changes required.
-What FastNetMon advanced doesn't have: attack classification, PCAP forensics, dynamic baselines, and 12+ alert channels.
+What FastNetMon advanced doesn't have: attack classification, PCAP forensics, dynamic baselines, and alerts wherever your NOC works (Slack, PagerDuty, SMS, and more).
 What Flowtriq adds: all of those, plus AI summaries and a 4-level auto-escalation engine.

 From Wanguard (Andrisoft)

 Wanguard's Sensor + Filter architecture monitors flow data and diverts traffic via BGP for scrubbing.
-Flowtriq's ftagent replaces the Sensor with per-server packet analysis, and Flowtriq's 46 auto-mitigation rule types replace the Filter's BGP diversion for most attack scenarios.
+Flowtriq's ftagent replaces the Sensor with per-server packet analysis, and Flowtriq's automated mitigation (iptables, nftables, XDP/eBPF, cloud APIs) replaces the Filter's BGP diversion for most attack scenarios.
 Both your sFlow/NetFlow sources and BGP sessions can be carried forward directly.

 From Hardware Appliances (Corero, Arbor APS, Radware, A10)